steveno/steveno.github.io/_posts/2024/08/2024-08-29-learning-ocaml.md

 I'm picky about how I install software.
 I spent two days worth of free time fighting with [Gerbil Scheme](https://cons.io/) to make it install cleanly (for my definition of clean).
-I evetually gave up and decieded to skip learning Gerbil altogether.
+I eventually gave up and decided to skip learning Gerbil altogether.

 Generally speaking, I followed the [instructions](https://dev.realworldocaml.org/install.html) laid out by the book [Real World OCaml](https://dev.realworldocaml.org/) when setting up `opam` and `ocaml`.
-I did deviate a little to make sure everything was "tiddy" when I finished which I will cover in detail here.
+I did deviate a little to make sure everything was "tidy" when I finished which I will cover in detail here.

 First, I went [here](https://opam.ocaml.org/doc/Install.html#Binary-distribution)